Canada says China bars diplomats from Canadian tycoon trial

-BEIJING (AP) — Chinese authorities refused to allow Canadian diplomats to attend the trial of a Chinese-born Canadian tycoon who disappeared from Hong Kong five years ago, Canada’s government said Tuesday.
+BEIJING (AP) — Chinese authorities refused to let Canadian diplomats attend the trial of a Chinese-born Canadian tycoon who disappeared from Hong Kong five years ago, Canada’s government said Tuesday.

 The Canadian government said earlier Xiao was due to stand trial Monday but gave no indication whether a trial took place or where.
 It gave no details of possible charges.